OzNetNerd/oznetnerd.github.io/_posts/2020-06-26-network-automation-with-cml2.md

 ## Automation example

 Now for the moment we've all been waiting for!
-Let's see if we can access our CML2 environment programatically:
+Let's see if we can access our CML2 environment programmatically:

 {% highlight python linenos %}
 from netmiko import ConnectHandler